-If you’re wondering how long it will take to remodel your home in Seacoast New Hampshire, Northern Massachusetts, or Southern Maine, you’ll need to consider these factors that can affect the renovation timeline.
+If you’re wondering how long it will take to remodel your home in Seacoast, New Hampshire, you’ll need to consider these factors that can affect the renovation timeline.

 Do you want to makeover your family room or build a two-story addition to your home?
 The more complex your project, the longer it will take.
 Kitchen and bathroom renovations tend to be among the lengthier remodels.

 These projects often involve relocating or extending plumbing and electrical lines.
 It takes time to move pipes for a relocated sink or add a new circuit for your wine chiller, but that’s not the only issue.
 Subcontractors may be needed to do this work and might not be available at the time you prefer.

 Plumbing and electrical work must be finished and inspected before anything else can be done.
 If the new wiring isn’t inspected, you’ll have to wait to install drywall, cabinets, and flooring.
 You may also need to receive a planning or zoning permit from your local government if you plan to add to your home.